seanshen-acuni/NYCU/Bridge Capstone/README.md

-# Bridge Design Project (Civil Engineering Coursework)
+# Bridge Design Project (Civil Engineering Capstone)

 ## Description
 This project documents the design and analysis of a **cable-stayed bridge** as part of Civil Engineering coursework at NYCU.